bennytrouser/Nostrum-Chunky/README.md

 There should be enough space for the larger 402030 lipo in both sides, but I used what I had available, and the right half uses far less power anyway.

 ### Lesson Learned
 Unlike previous builds that relied almost entirely on Ergogen to create the PCB, this time I left all the nets blank in Ergogen and used a schematic in Kicad.
 But I made a mistake and accidentally assigned SOD-523 diodes instead of SOD-123.
-These are significantly smaller, so if you want to copy, take inspiration, I would highly recommend not using them.
+These are significantly smaller, so if you want to copy or take inspiration, I would highly recommend not using them!
 If in the unlikely event you want to order the board for yourself, do yourself a favour and swap to SOD-123 and re-route.
-Unless you like soldering with a digital magnifier.
+Unless you like soldering with a digital microscope.
 See pic for scale next to SOD-123.

 ![](Pics/diodes.jpg)